ranma/arm-mcu/README.txt

    Each MCU directory includes startup code, linker script, [2]newlib syscall bindings, and [3]OpenOCD scripts for debugging and flashing.

-   The ARM7 and ARM9 devices supported here must now be considered legacy devices.
-The Cortex-Mx devices are clearly the future for ARM microcontrollers.
-I will therefore be concentrating future efforts on the Cortex-Mx microcontroller families.

 News

      * 7 June 2011 -- Massive reorganization around MCU families.